LivniGuy/open-lakehouse-workshop-jan2025/Best Practices/Best Practice 01 - Medallion Architecture/README.md

 ## Overview

 This architecture consists of three distinct layers – bronze (raw), silver (validated), and gold (enriched) – each representing progressively higher levels of quality.
-Medallion architectures are sometimes referred to as "multi-hop" architectures.

 ## Medallion Architecture at Cloudera